There are many reasons why people oppose incineration, including because:

 Incineration overcapacity harms the markets for recycling and reduces the marginal benefits of waste minimisation and re-use schemes, causing significant environmental harm.
 Locking our valuable materials into incineration creates a serious long-term risk to UK resource security and is a huge waste of money.

-There is widespread acknowledgement across Europe that those countries which pursued incineration with the most vigour are now facing incineration overcapacity which is harming recycling (Source, Source).
+There is widespread acknowledgement across Europe that those countries which pursued incineration with the most vigour, such as Germany, Denmark, and the Netherlands, are now facing incineration overcapacity which is harming recycling (Source, Source, Source, Source).
 It is vital that we learn from their mistakes, not repeat them.

-In addition to greenhouse gas emissions that exacerbate climate change, incinerators emit many toxins and pollutants that harm local air, soil and water quality.
+In addition to greenhouse gas emissions that exacerbate climate change, incinerators emit many toxins and pollutants that harm local air quality.
 Emissions include dioxins, NOx and ultrafine particulate matter that can be harmful to both human health and the natural environment.
 There is not enough monitoring, not enough enforcement, and not enough transparency.

 “There is no safe level for particulate matter (PM10, PM2.5), while NO2 is associated with adverse health effects at concentrations at and below the legal limits.”— Air Quality: A Briefing for Directors of Public Health.
 Defra, Public Health England and the Local Government Association, March 2017.